noook/spotify-client/README.md

 ### 🎤 Artists

+These methods can be accessed through the `artists` key of your `SpotifyClient` instance.

 | Method | Description |
 | -------| ----------- |
 | [`getArtist`](https://developer.spotify.com/documentation/web-api/reference/get-an-artist) | Get Spotify catalog information for a single artist identified by their unique Spotify ID. |